RobertTalbert/discretecs-vault/Logic/Deduction rule.md

 **Example**: Consider the deduction rule whose premises are the two [[Propositions|statements]] $P \rightarrow Q$ and $P$, and in which the conclusion is $Q$.
 We sometimes denote this in a table-like form:

 $$\begin{array}{c} P \to Q \\[8pt] P \\[8pt] \overline{\hspace{2cm}} \\[8pt] \therefore Q \end{array}$$
+A natural-language version of this deduction rule might go like this:
+- If it's raining, then my windshield wipers will c

 ## Resources